-Policy No. of times invoked during 2017/18 No. of times invoked during 2018/19 No. of times invoked during 2019/20 No. of times invoked during 2020/21 No. of times invoked during 2021/22 Whether procedures effective Anti-Fraud and Corruption None None None None None n/a Whistleblowing None 1 None None None n/a Anti-Money Laundering None None None None None n/a Covert Surveillance None None None None None n/a Information Security None None None None None n/a Data Protection None None None None None n/a Acceptable Use - - None None None n/a Data Retention - - None None None n/a Special Data Policy - - - - None n/a
+Policy No. of times invoked during 2021/22 No. of times invoked during 2022/23 Whether procedures effective

+Anti-Fraud and None None n/a

+Corruption

+Whistleblowing None 2 yes

+Anti-Money None None n/a

+Laundering

+Covert Surveillance None None n/a

+Information Security None None n/a

+Data Protection 21 23 yes

+Acceptable Use None None n/a

+Data Retention None None n/a

+Special Data Policy None None n/a

+Password Policy - None n/a

-- 4.2 The Anti-Fraud and Corruption, Whistleblowing, Anti-Money Laundering, Covert Surveillance, Information Security, Data Protection, Acceptable Use, Data Retention and Processing of Special Category & Criminal Convictions Personal Data policies have all been reviewed to ensure that they remain fit for purpose and no changes are proposed to these policies which are appended to this report.
-The ICT Password Policy has been included in the review this year and will form part of the Ethical Governance polices going forward. - 4.3 The Monitoring Officer writes an annually to both Members and Officers reminding them of their obligations regarding the Anti-Fraud and Corruption and Whistleblowing policies.
-Councillors and staff have recently received updated data protection and cyber security training from the Council's IT team. - 4.4 The Income & Debt Management Policy has been reviewed and there are proposed changes which will support more efficient working as well as additional support for those in financial difficulty.
+- 4.2 The Anti-Fraud and Corruption, Whistleblowing, Anti-Money Laundering, Covert Surveillance, Information Security, Data Protection, Acceptable Use, Data Retention and Processing of Special Category & Criminal Convictions Personal Data, ICT Password and Income and Debt policies have all been reviewed to ensure that they remain fit for purpose and no changes are proposed to these policies which are appended to this report. - 4.3 The Council's Covert Surveillance Policy and procedures were the subject of a recent inspection by the Investigatory Powers Commission Office.
+Local Authorities are subject to a triennial review of their procedures.
+The Inspection concluded that the Investigatory Powers Commissioner was satisfied that the Council satisfactorily demonstrated compliance with the legislative requirements.
+The opportunity was also taken to provide refresher training for key officers. - 4.4 The Monitoring Officer writes an annually to both Members and Officers reminding them of their obligations regarding the Anti-Fraud and Corruption and Whistleblowing policies.
+Councillors and staff have recently received updated data protection and cyber security training from the Council's IT team. - 4.5 The Income and Debt Policy has been reviewed and there are no proposed changes.
 The processes are still relevant and meet legislative requirements, whist supporting strong collection rates.
-The changes include:

-- Becoming a referral partner to the Money and Pension Services.
-This will help us to support customers in debt more effectively through impartial advice and support through the Money and Pension Service.
-The team will also be able to track progress with the service and adapt any recovery action accordingly. - Compliance with the Government 'Breathing Space' scheme. - Increasing write off limits for officers and managers. - 4.5 The Council continues to achieve high collection rates for Council Tax and Business Rates.
-The focus for the teams during this year has been recovery from Covid-19 impacts, as well as implementing support schemes such as the Council Tax Rebate.
-The teams are working to support customers through the cost of living crisis and are adapting processes where necessary to support this. - 4.6 The Council will continue to improve processes, making payment options simple for residents and businesses and encouraging customers to contact as soon as possible if they are suffering financial difficulties.
+- 4.6 The Council continues to achieve high collection rates for Council Tax and Business Rates.
+The teams are working to support customers through the cost of living crisis and are adapting processes where necessary to do this. - 4.7 The Council will continue to improve processes, making payment options simple for residents and businesses and encouraging customers to contact as soon as possible if they are suffering financial difficulties.